DataDog/integrations-core/twemproxy/README.md

 # Installation

-Install the integration using `apt-get install twemproxy`
+Install the integration using `apt-get install dd-check-twemproxy`

 # Configuration